RoryQo/Student-Online-Learning-Adaptability-Project/README.md

 - scikit-learn
 - matplotlib
 - seaborn

-## Installation
-To install the required packages, run the appropriate command for your environment.

 ## Usage
 Clone the repository and run the Jupyter Notebook or Python script to execute the analysis.